openstack/placement/doc/source/index.rst

 References
 ~~~~~~~~~~

+For an overview of some of the features provided by placement, see
+:doc:`Placement Usage <usage/index>`.

+For a command line reference, see :doc:`cli/index`.

 The following specifications represent the stages of design and development of
 resource providers and the Placement service.
 Implementation details may have
 changed or be partially complete at this time.

-For an overview of some of the features, see the
-:doc:`Placement Usage <usage/index>`.

 * `Generic Resource Pools <https://specs.openstack.org/openstack/nova-specs/specs/newton/implemented/generic-resource-pools.html>`_
 * `Compute Node Inventory <https://specs.openstack.org/openstack/nova-specs/specs/newton/implemented/compute-node-inventory-newton.html>`_